 Exposure therapy is commonly used to treat post-traumatic stress disorder (PTSD).
 In traditional exposure therapy, the patient recalls or imagines traumatic events that he/she experienced and tells the doctor what is happening when he/she faces a stressful situation in the memories again.
 This helps patients to adapt to stressful memories gradually and reduce the level of emotional response to the events.

-Virtual reality works in a similar way, only from the patient’s imagination the action is transferred to the screen of a VR headset.
+Virtual reality works similarly.
+Only from the patient’s imagination is the action transferred to the screen of a VR headset.
 In the virtual environment, the traumatic event is recreated for the patient.
 For example, for war veterans, it will be the battlefield with helicopters, machine guns, and rockets.
 Faced with traumatic events in a safe environment, a person gradually learns to control his/her fears.
 More than that, the patient feels the constant support of the therapist and learns to adapt to the triggering situation in a safe manner.

 VR for Phobias Treatment

 VR can also be applied for the treatment of phobias.
 Duke Research University even has a special VR therapy program.
 The treatment method is suitable for people who are afraid of heights, elevators, thunderstorms, public speaking, and flying.
 Again, the treatment is based on the exposure therapy method, which presupposes that a patient will face his/her phobias in a virtual environment and adapt to them gradually.

 - After the primary diagnostic conversation, the patient is placed in a three-dimensional virtual world created by a computer.
 Computer graphics and technology make it possible to achieve a sense of presence and immersion in a virtual environment.
 The therapist’s voice guides the participant through the environment and interacts with them throughout the session.
 For a person who is afraid of heights, it can be the roof of a skyscraper.
 For the client who is afraid of public speaking – a room full of people;